|(a) Level I (Basic Care). The Level I maternal designated

 antepartum and postpartum areas.

-(13) The facility shall have written guidelines or
+(14) The facility must have written guidelines or protocols

-protocols for various conditions that place the pregnant or postpartum
+for various conditions that place the pregnant or postpartum patient

-patient at risk for morbidity and/or mortality, including promoting
+at risk for morbidity or mortality, including promoting prevention,

 (A) massive hemorrhage and transfusion of the pregnant